 "Generator" means any person that generates any type of reclaimed water for a use regulated under this chapter.
-A generator may also be a distributor or a user.

 "Groundwater" means water in a saturated zone or stratum beneath the surface of land or below a surface water body.

 "Groundwater recharge" means introduction of reclaimed water to groundwater aquifers and includes the following: